igogo-x86/HexRaysPyTools/readme.md

   - `{2}` (actual type)
   - `{3}` (pretty print type, `std::string*` -> `pStdString`)
 * (Note: brackets need to be doubled up `{{` & `}}` due to `str.format`

-### Structure Cross-references (Ctrl + X)

-With HexRaysPyTools, every time the F5 button is pressed and code is decompiled, the information about addressing to fields is stored inside cache.
-It can be retrieved with the "Field Xrefs" menu.
-So, it is better to apply reconstructed types to as many locations as possible to have more information about the way structures are used.

-Note: IDA 7.4 has now an official implementation of this feature, available through Shift-X hotkey.

-### Guessing Allocation

-**Warning!!
-Very raw feature.** The idea is to help find where a variable came from so as to run Deep Scan Process at the very top level and not to skip large amounts of code.

-### Structures with given size

-Usage:

-1. In Pseudocode viewer, right click on a number -> "Structures with this size". (hotkey "W")
-2. Select a library to be looked for structures.
-3. Select a structure.
-The Number will become `sizeof(Structure Name)`, and type will be imported to Local Types.

-### Recognition of structures by shapes

-Helps find a suitable structure by the information gleaned from pseudocode after variable scanning.

-Usage:

-* _Method 1_
-    1. Right click on a variable with -> Select "Recognize Shape".
-    2. Select Type Library.
-    3. Select structure.
-    4. Type of the variable will be changed automatically.
-* _Method 2_
-    1. Clear Structure Builder if it's currently used.
-    2. Right click on the variables that are supposed to be the same -> "Scan Variable".
-    3. Edit types (will be implemented later), disable or remove uninteresting fields, and click the "Recognize Shape" button.
-    4. You can select several fields and try to recognize their shapes.
-If found and selected, they will be replaced with a new structure.
-    5. After final structure selection, types of all scanned variables will be changed automatically.

 ---
 ## Disassembler code manipulations